-16 Interest Payments:
+4.16.
+Interest Payments:

-Banks are free to determine their savings bank interest rate subject to the following two conditions:
+Bank is free to determine their savings bank interest rate subject to the following two conditions:

-- Uniform interest rate on savings bank deposits up to ₹1 lakh, irrespective of the amount in the account within this limit. - For savings bank deposits over ₹1 lakh, bank may provide differential rates of interest, if it so chooses, subject to the condition that banks will not discriminate in the matter of interest paid on such deposits, between one deposit and another of similar amount, accepted on the same date, at any of its offices. - This would be applicable to savings bank deposits of Resident Indians only. - The rate of interest on deposits will be prominently displayed in the branch premises.
-Changes, if any, with regard to deposit schemes and other related services shall also be communicated upfront and shall be prominently displayed.

-Interest rate on Non-Resident (External) Accounts Scheme and Ordinary Non-Resident deposit under savings account, has been deregulated and at present the interest rate structure is as follows:
+- Uniform interest rate on savings bank deposits up to ₹₹.1 lakh, irrespective of the amount in the account within this limit. - For savings bank deposits over ₹₹.1 lakh, bank may provide differential rates of interest, if it so chooses, subject to the condition that bank will not discriminate in the matter of interest paid on such deposits, between one deposit and another of similar amount, accepted on the same date, at any of its offices. - This would be applicable to savings bank deposits of Resident Indians only. - The rate of interest on deposits will be prominently displayed in the branch premises.
+Changes, if any, with regard to deposit schemes and other related services shall also be communicated upfront and shall be prominently displayed. - Interest rate on Non-Resident (External) Accounts Scheme and Ordinary Non-Resident deposit under savings account has been deregulated and at present 2.90% p.a is offered for both the categories of deposits mentioned above.